 This is a secondary pollutant that is formed by reactions involving other pollutant gases in the presence of sunlight and over several hours.
 Once formed, it may persist for several days and be transported over long distances.
 This makes it difficult to control by local action.
-It was monitored at 12 sites in Scotland during 2021.
-However Aberdeen Erroll Place was closed in September and replaced at a different location with Aberdeen Erroll Place in October 2021.
-Of these 12 sites, the AQS objective of 100 $\mu g \ m^{-3}$ not to be exceeded more than 10 days (as a Daily Maximum 8-hour running mean) was not exceeded at any site (see Figure 3.7).
+It was monitored at 11 sites in Scotland during 2022.
+Of these 11 sites, the AQS objective of 100 μg m-3 not to be exceeded more than 10 days (as a Daily Maximum 8-hour running mean) was not exceeded at any site (see Figure 3.8).
 However four sites (Aberdeen Erroll Place/Park, Eskdalemuir, and Lerwick had less the 75% data capture.